berkeley-gif/coeqwal-website/packages/map/README.md

 ## 2. Installation & Setup

-In your project’s root folder, ensure dependencies are installed by running:
+In your project's root folder, ensure dependencies are installed by running:

 ```bash
 pnpm install